Kansas Water Quality at a Glance

 Nitrate Contamination

-Health Effects: Causes “blue baby syndrome” in infants, linked to thyroid disease, certain cancers, and developmental issues at levels below current EPA standards
+Health Effects: Causes “blue baby syndrome” (methemoglobinaemia) in infants; linked to thyroid disease and certain cancers at levels below the current EPA MCL

 Please read – our information